zold-io/zold/README.md

 The node is supposed to update update itself automatically (if you run it via `zold-nohup`) every time it discovers another node with a higher version.

+`network` is the name of the network the node belongs to.
+The production network's name is `zold`.
+For testing purposes you can start a node in a test network, using `--network=test`.

 `score` is the current score your node is exposing to the network now.
 All other nodes are using this information in order to decide how much they can trust your node with the information it provides, about wallets.